bbcrown/wiad/README.md

 # Installation

 ### Install from CRAN
 The WIAD R package has been published on The Comprehensive R Archive Network (CRAN).
-The latest tested xROI package can be installed from the <a href="https://cran.r-project.org/package=wiad">CRAN packages repository</a> by running the following command in an R environment:
+The latest tested WIAD package can be installed from the <a href="https://cran.r-project.org/package=wiad">CRAN packages repository</a> by running the following command in an R environment:

 ```{r, echo=TRUE, eval=FALSE}